YeongjunHong/NLP-Self-Study/README.md

 Codes will be Refactored as soon as the end of self exercise

-Recap might be availableo on [my Github blog] later (https://yeongjunhong.github.io)
+Recap might be availableo on [my Github blog](https://yeongjunhong.github.io) sooner or later